Got You (Where I Want You)Author:

 "You could have let us out at any time!?"
 Quinn finally said, her voice so high-pitched it was almost a squeak.

 "Yeah.
 But I thought we needed to talk," Brittany said, shrugging.
 "And we did, right?
 Everything's good now."

-"You made me pee in a sink!"
+"You made me pee

 "You were playing all of us this whole time?
 I don't know whether to kiss you or kill you," Santana said as she slid off the desk, but she looked impressed.

 "You can start with buying me dinner," Brittany replied, smiling at Santana as they left the room.